AtsukoCoffey/search4herbs/README.md

 Simplifyed to extract the instance

 ## Add counter for dictionary items
 When the player received items, I thought dictionary format is best though I couldn't figure it out which method is best to add items.
-I tried "setdefault", "update".
+I tried `setdefault`, `update`.
 Those just swapped the value; couldn't count numbers.
 ![Add counter for dictionary items (1)](readme/bug-add-count-dic-1.png "Add counter for dictionary items (1)")
-So I looked for another way using "get" and "update" or create a method (function) inside the Class object.
+So I looked for another way using `get` and `update` or create a method (function) inside the Class object.
 But when I found this page I realised that I didn't need any method, simply reassigned it.
 ![Add counter for dictionary items (3)](readme/bug-add-count-dic-3.png "Add counter for dictionary items (3)")
 ![Add counter for dictionary items (4)](readme/bug-add-count-dic-4.png "Add counter for dictionary items (4)")